acapozucca/helloworld/product.helloworld/README.md

 ## Set local working environment

+1- Clone this repo

-1- Import the given project into your favourite IDE
+2- Import the given project into your favourite IDE

-2- Build the project using Maven.
+3- Build the project using Maven.
 Either you do it from within the IDE, or from a terminal.
 From the terminal you must:

-2.1-  Get to the directory
+3.1-  Get to the directory

 ```
 cd ~/<git_root_folder>/helloworld/product.helloworld
 ```

-2.2- Run the comand.
+3.2- Run the comand.

 ```
 mvn clean install